-The Color of Your Skin or Your Nationality Should Not Affect Your Livelihood
+The Color of Your Skin Should Not Affect Your Livelihood

 In a country made up of immigrants, it is unfortunately still common for people to be discriminated against because of their race or national origin.
-Every day, people are judged, disciplined and not hired because whoever is in a supervisory position has a bias against their color or country of origin.
+Every day, people are judged, disciplined and not hired because whoever is in a supervisory position has a bias against their color or ancestry.
 These practices are illegal.
-Racial and national origin discrimination is strictly prohibited by local, state, and federal anti-discrimination statutes.
-At Ricotta & Marks, P.C., our race discrimination lawyers in Queens and Long Island, NY are committed to protecting the legal rights of employees—not large companies.
-We have the skills, training, and compassion to handle the full range of racial and national origin discrimination claims.
+Racial discrimination and national origin discrimination is strictly prohibited by local, state, and federal anti-discrimination statutes.
+At Ricotta & Marks, P.C., our race discrimination lawyers in Queens and Long Island, New York are committed to protecting the legal rights of employees—not large companies.
+We have the skills, training, and compassion to handle the full range of racial discrimination claims.
 If you or your loved one was a victim of racism in the workplace, we are here to help.
 For a free, confidential consultation with an experienced employment discrimination lawyer, please call us at (347) 464-8694 or contact us online.

 What is Race Discrimination?